 Google Keep OCR does an excellent job on recognizing simple and clear image files, but if your images have complicate layout and formatting, or not that clear to read, Google Keep OCR results won't be accurate.
 To get accurate and well-formatted OCR results, you are recommended to find an alternative to Google Keep OCR.

-Cisdem PDF Converter OCR is a mac OCR software to recognize texts from both images and PDFs.
+Cisdem PDF Converter OCR is the best-in-class OCR software to recognize texts from both images and PDFs.
 It cannot turn image and scanned PDF to texts, but also export them as searchable PDF, editable Word, Excel, PowerPoint, Keynote, Pages, ePub, HTML, Text and RTFD.
 Cisdem works on native PDF too, helping users to convert native PDF to 16 popular formats.
 User are also allowed to convert multiple files at the same time.

 Main Features of Cisdem PDF Converter OCR

 Google Keep OCR is indeed a great tool to grab texts from images, the OCR accuracy is higher than most of the online free OCR tools.
 However, it has its limits on file size, input support and allows grabbing texts only.
-If you want more accurate OCR result and need to export your images as well-formatted format, such as Word, Excel, PowerPoint, you need a Google Keep OCR alternative, Cisdem and Icecream are worth a try.
+If you want more accurate OCR result and need to export your images as well-formatted format, such as Word, Excel, PowerPoint, you need a Google Keep OCR alternative, Cisdem is worth a try.

 Connie has been writing for Mac productivity and utility apps since 2009.
 Each review and solution is based on her practical tests, she is aways energetic and trustworthy in this field.